paulhegedus/OFPE/README.md

 data can be batch uploaded to the database through a script that automatically identifies and organizes each upload.

-The process for importing on-farm data to the database is outlined in the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/dat_import.html), where a component diagram can also be found.
+The process for importing on-farm data to the database is outlined and a more detailed descriptionin the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/dat_import.html), where a component diagram can also be found.